mrmorphic/goss/README.md

 ## Status

 This library is still is fairly early stages of development, and should be considered unstable.
 The following are known to work to some degree:

  *	ORM queries can be formulated and executed.
  *	Metadata from the database can be read and successfully used to generate queries.
  *	Query results can be used in templates.
  *	Basic controller operations are supported.
+ *	SilverStripe templates can (mostly) be rendered.

 Most features of SilverStripe are not implemented in goss.
 A few likely candidates for development include:

- *	Some ability to process tags in page content
  *	Ability to issue queries in either live or staging (only live is supported at present)
  *	Support for object writes via ORM
  *	Limited session support